 UK ECVET Experts promote and encourage organisations involved in mobility to use ECVET in geographical mobility, linking ECVET to Erasmus+.
-The SCQF Partnership is the National Contact Point for Scotland and has an ECVET expert on the team who works closely with the other experts and the UK National Agency for Erasmus+ on the implementation of ECVET.
+The SCQF Partnership is the National Contact Point for Scotland and works closely with ECVET experts in Scotland and across the UK as well as the UK National Agency for Erasmus+ on the implementation of ECVET.

 Get more information on the work of the UK ECVET Experts, guidance, resource material and case studies.

 The NCPs for the UK Qualifications Frameworks have also worked together to produce a summary report on the current European Vocational Education and Training VET initiatives (ECVET, EQAVET, ESCO, EQF & Europass) and how these are being taken forward in the UK.

 The NCPs for the Qualifications Frameworks across the UK have worked collaboratively to develop the Skills for Europe website, designed to help careers advisers, recruiters, university and college staff, learners and workers understand how skills and qualifications are recognised across Europe.

 The European Inventory is a regularly updated overview of validation practices across Europe.
 This inventory, compiled in cooperation with the European Commission, provides an overview of validation arrangements in European countries.
 In cooperation with the European Commission and Member States, CEDEFOP helps to develop validation systems by updating and hosting the inventory and further developing European guidelines on validation.